 ANSWER: If space allows, then it would be ideal to admit a new person into a private room for a 2-week period to ensure they are not symptomatic.
 After the 2-week period, and the person is showing no signs or symptoms of the COVID-19 virus, then the person can be moved into a shared room.
 Even in shared rooms, 6-foot distance should be maintained wherever possible.
-In general, recovery homes should follow guidance around social distancing, CDC guidelines, the Stay Safe, Stay at Home Executive Order and related COVID 19 guidance.
+In general, recovery homes should follow guidance around social distancing, CDC guidelines, the MDHHS Epidemic Orders and related COVID 19 guidance.